futurice/windows-app-development-best-practices/README.md

 # Good practices in Windows App development

-Lessons learned from Windows App developers in Futurice.
+Lessons learned from Windows App developers at Futurice.
 Avoid reinventing the wheel by following these guidelines.
-If you are interested in iOS or Android development, be sure to check our [**iOS**](https://github.com/futurice/ios-good-practices) or [**Android**](https://github.com/futurice/ios-good-practices) documents as well.
+If you are interested in iOS or Android development, be sure to check our [**iOS**](https://github.com/futurice/ios-good-practices) or [**Android**](https://github.com/futurice/ios-good-practices) document as well.

 Feedback is welcomed, but check the [guidelines](https://github.com/futurice/android-best-practices/tree/master/CONTRIBUTING.md) first.